olin-build/skillz/back/README.md

 ## Develop

-Run `yarn start` to start the API server.
+Run `yarn develop` to run the API server in watch mode.

 Visit <http://localhost:3000/graphiql> to browse the data.